Statistical Consulting Lab, Room 11, Dickens Hall

 - Researchers are expected to know the basics of statistics and are responsible for data entry and checking.

 - Researchers are encouraged to run as much of the computer analyses as possible.
-The courses STAT 725 and STAT 726 are especially useful for students who plan a research career after completion of their KSU degree.
+The courses STAT725 and STAT 726 are especially useful for learning computing skills relevant to statistics softwares.